-I first started putting WordPress themes through speed test hurdles back in 2014 (via archive.org here) in an effort to find the fastest WordPress theme out there, whether it was free or paid.
+I first started speed testing WordPress themes back in 2014 (via archive.org here) in an effort to find the fastest WordPress theme out there, regardless of whether it was free or paid.

-Now it’s 2020, and WordPress is still the most popular open source CMS (content management system) online, with over 27 million live websites using it, almost double what it was when I started testing WordPress speed.
+Now it’s 2022, and WordPress is still the most popular open source CMS (content management system), with over 30 million live websites using it, almost double what it was when I started testing WordPress speed.

 Alongside the rise in WordPress usage, there’s been a huge boom in the number of available WordPress themes.
 With so many themes to choose from, you need to pick one based on what’s most important to your website: for me, and many site owners, that’s WordPress speed.